yogeshpaliyal/legal-professional-p/PRD.md

 - **Components**:
   - Dialog: For mandatory legal disclaimer with no-close enforcement
-  - Card: For practice areas, professional profiles, and contact information
+  - Card: For practice areas, professional profiles, testimonials, and contact information
   - Button: Primary (gold accent) for CTAs, secondary for navigation
   - Input/Textarea: For comprehensive query form with validation
   - Select: For country/state dropdowns if needed